 There are a few reasons that I would and will continue to come into The Original Flame as a client.

 - The Original Flame is a small shop; they don’t have time to manage products that are a headache.
 Almost every product that The Original Flame sells is Canadian or North American made; almost every product has an extremely comprehensive warranty, and this has a lot to do with another core value – small businesses don’t have time to rush around putting out fires.
-The products we work with, from Jotul to Blaze King to Valcourt and Regency are all brand names that we would install in our own families’ homes – or have.
+The products we work with, from Valcourt to Regency are all brand names that we would install in our own families’ homes – or have.

 - There’s a wide variety of products available to The Original Flame.
 Even as a small business, there are plenty of different fireplace lines and options/accessories for each which allows The Original Flame to compete well with other retailers in the Peterborough marketplace.
 The variety of shapes, sizes, and options for all the fireplaces that The Original Flame works with allows for a ton of customization to get the desired look just right.